A binary black hole metric approximation from inspiral to merger: Abstract

 \section{Abstract}

-We present a {semi-analytic} binary black hole (BBH) metric approximation that models the entire evolution of the system from inspiral to merger.
+We present a {semi-analytical} binary black hole (BBH) metric approximation that models the entire evolution of the system from inspiral to merger.
 The metric is constructed as a boosted Kerr-Schild superposition following post-Newtonian (PN) trajectories at the fourth PN order in the inspiral phase.
-During merger, we interpolate the binary metric {in time} to a single black hole remnant with properties obtained from numerical relativity {(NR)} fittings.
-Different from previous approaches, the new metric can model binary black holes with arbitrary spin direction, mass ratio, and eccentricity at any stage of their evolution in a fast and computationally efficient way.
-We analyze the properties of our new metric and we compare it with a full numerical relativity evolution.
-We show that Hamiltonian constraints are well-behaved even at merger and that the mass and spin of the black holes deviate in average only $\sim 5 \%$ compared to the full numerical evolution.
-We perform a General Relativistic magneto-hydrodynamical (GRMHD) simulation of uniform gas evolving on top of our approximate metric.
-We compare it with a full numerical relativity evolution of the fluid and Einstein's equations.
-We show that the properties of the gas such as the accretion rate are remarkably similar between the two approaches, exhibiting only $\sim 10 \%$ differences in average.
-The approximate metric is five times more efficient among other computational advantages.
+During merger, we interpolate the binary metric {in time} to a single black hole remnant with properties obtained from numerical relativity {(NR)} fitting formulas.
+The new metric can model binary black holes with arbitrary spin direction, mass ratio, and eccentricity at any stage of their evolution in a fast and computationally efficient way. \rvw{We analyze the properties of our new metric and compare it with a full numerical relativity evolution}.
+Hamiltonian constraints are well-behaved even at merger, and the mass and spin measured self-consistently on the black hole apparent horizon deviate on average only $\lesssim 10\%$ compared to the full numerical evolution. \rvw{We perform General Relativistic Magneto-hydrodynamical (GRMHD) simulations for two cases: merging black holes in a uniform gas, and inspiralling black holes accreting from a magnetized circumbinary disk.
+We demonstrate that, in both cases, the properties of the gas, such as the accretion rate, are remarkably similar between the two approaches, with small average differences.} We demonstrate that our approximate metric significantly reduces computational cost compared to full numerical relativity, enabling a new class of high-resolution, long-term binary accretion simulations.
 The numerical implementation of the metric is now open-source and optimized for numerical work.
-We have also implemented this spacetime in the widely used GRMHD codes Athena++ and EinsteinToolkit.

 \end{CJK*}